tigerbeetle/tigerbeetle/docs/concepts/safety.md

 ## `io_uring` Security

-`io_uring` is a relatively new part of the Linux kernel (support for it was added in version 5.1, which was released in May 2019).
-Since then, many kernel exploits have been found related to `io_uring` and in 2023
+Support for `io_uring` was added to the Linux kernel in 2019 ([version 5.1](https://www.kernel.org/pub/linux/kernel/v5.x/ChangeLog-5.1)).
+Since then, many kernel exploits have been found related to `io_uring`, and in 2023 [Google announced](https://security.googleblog.com/2023/06/learnings-from-kctf-vrps-42-linux.html) that they were disabling it in ChromeOS, for Android apps, and on Google production servers.
-[Google announced](https://security.googleblog.com/2023/06/learnings-from-kctf-vrps-42-linux.html)
-that they were disabling it in ChromeOS, for Android apps, and on Google production servers.

-Google's post is primarily about how they secure operating systems and web servers that handle hostile user content.
-In the Google blog post, they specifically note:

-> we currently consider it safe only for use by trusted components

-As a financial system of record, TigerBeetle is a trusted component and it should be running in a trusted environment.
+Google's announcement is primarily about to how they secure operating systems and web servers that handle **hostile user content**, noting that they consider `io_uring` safe for use by trusted components.
+As a financial system of record, TigerBeetle is a trusted component, and should be running in a trusted environment.
+Furthermore, TigerBeetle:

-Furthermore, TigerBeetle only uses 128-byte [`Account`s](../reference/account.md) and [`Transfer`s](../reference/transfer.md) with pure integer fields.
-TigerBeetle has no (de)serialization and does not take user-generated strings, which significantly constrains the attack surface.
+- Uses 128-byte [`Account`](../reference/account.md)s and [`Transfer`](../reference/transfer.md)s with pure integer fields only
+- Has no (de)serialization and does not take user-generated strings, which significantly constrains the attack surface

-We are confident that `io_uring` is the safest (and most performant) way for TigerBeetle to handle async I/O. It is significantly easier for the kernel to implement this correctly than for us to include a userspace multithreaded thread pool (for example, as libuv does).
+We are confident that `io_uring` is the safest (and most performant) way for TigerBeetle to handle async I/O.
+It is significantly easier for the kernel to implement this correctly than for us to include a userspace multi-threaded thread pool (for example, [as libuv does](https://docs.libuv.org/en/v1.x/threadpool.html)).

 ## Next: Coding